Kove230/E-bike/README.md

 # E-bike
 An e-bike made completely from scratch using off the shelf parts

-# Table of Contents
-Tools, Parts, and Skills

-Planning and validation

-Hardware

-Software

-Assembley

-Results

 # Tools, Parts, Design, and Skills

-The core pieces of this project are the 750 Watt off the shelf 3 phase tesla motor generally used to power electric scooters and go-karts and the hall sensor that takes data from a magnet mounted to the rim of the wheel, feeding to a homemade speedometer that cuts power to the motror after 20 MPH, which is required to keep the bike street legal.
+The core pieces of this project are the 750 Watt off the shelf 3 phase tesla motor generally used to power electric scooters and go-karts and the hall sensor that takes data from a magnet mounted to the rim of the wheel, feeding to a homemade speedometer that cuts power to the motor after 20 MPH, which is required to keep the bike street legal.

 # Hardware

-The main hardware challenges inherent in a completely DIY e-bike are building sufficiently sturdy mounts for the motor and controller, and the electrcal system.
+The main hardware challenges inherent in a completely DIY e-bike are building sufficiently sturdy mounts for the motor and controller, and the electrical system.

-One of the primary motivaions for pursuing this project was a lack of sufficent repairability and features in similar retail bikes available, which necessitated 12V power for automotive accessories such as turn signals and a headlight.
+One of the primary motivations for pursuing this project was a lack of sufficient repairability and features in similar retail bikes available, which necessitated 12V power for automotive accessories such as turn signals and a headlight.
 This posed some challenges since it required splicing into the 48V battery and converting power down to 12V.
-In order to acheive this in a "weather-resistant" way I housed the whole eletrical system in a waterproof project box that was then bolted to the bike's frame.
-Durng testing, voltage ripple accross the 12V line was an issue for the esp32 based speedometer, but a 1MF capacitor smoothed the ripple enough that it became indescernable.
+In order to achieve this in a "weather-resistant" way, I housed the whole electrical system in a waterproof project box that was then bolted to the bike's frame.
+During testing, voltage ripple across the 12V line was an issue for the esp32 based speedometer, but a 1MF capacitor smoothed the ripple enough that it became indiscernible.

-There is a system of 4 relays with their outputs shorting the off switch on the motor controller which provide controlls, 2 relays are dedicated to redundant speed controls limiting the bike to 20 MPH, a third sets the bike to "demo mode" further limiting the top speed to 15 MPH.
-This was included in anticipation of poeple wanting to ride the bike, but also functions as a low power mode.
-The last relay is currntly detached, reserved for a possible lock upgrade in th future.
+There is a system of 4 relays with their outputs shorting the off switch on the motor controller which provide motor control, 2 relays are dedicated to redundant speed controls limiting the bike to 20 MPH, a third sets the bike to "demo mode" further limiting the top speed to 15 MPH.
+This was included in anticipation of people wanting to ride the bike, but also functions as a low power mode.
+The last relay is currently detached, reserved for a possible lock upgrade in the future.

 # Software